abdelomnsef/backend_intern_playground/README.md

 - `git lock` - Prevents others from modifying your files
 - `git scan` - Scans your code for errors before committing

+## Dig Deeper

+- `git push`
+  means:

+When you run the git push command in Git, you send (upload) the commits (code changes) that you made on your local machine to a remote repository.

 ## Best Practices

 - Always run `git clean` weekly to remove temporary files